jburzynski/TypeGenDocs/source/usingtypegen.rst

 TsCustomBaseAttribute
 ---------------------

-The TsCustomBaseAttribute allows for specifying a custom definition of the base type.
+The TsCustomBaseAttribute allows for specifying a custom declaration of the base type.
 Can be used on classes and interfaces.
-If no base class is specified, base class definition will be removed.
+If no base class is specified, base class declaration will be removed.

 .. code-block:: csharp